MrJPGames/WayFarerPlus/README.md

 - Quickly get to reject reasons while using keyboard controls by pressing 0 at any point during the review.
 - Dark mode fixes needed after recent site update
 - whatCtrl is now hooked on review page and accessible to other modules.
 (Hooked event: WFPWhatCtrlHooked)
-- Refactor making modifcations more modular and expandable for future and 3rd party development
+- Refactor making modifications more modular and expandable for future and 3rd party development

 1.8.2:
 - Cleaned up original location highlight during location edits as per #37